khaledh/khaledh.github.io/docs/osdev/13-higher-half-kernel.md

   quit()
 ```

-## Updating the PMM
+## Initializing the PMM and VMM

-Now that physical memory is not identity-mapped anymore, we need to update the physical memory manager to know about the new virtual address of physical memory.
+Now that physical memory is not identity-mapped anymore, we need to update the PMM to know about the new virtual address of physical memory.

 ```nim{6,9-10,13,16}
 # src/kernel/pmm.nim